You know the one! The towering glacier-capped strato volcano Eyjafjallajokull is probably the most famous volcano in the world today.

 Eyjafjallajokull is one of the smaller ice caps of Iceland.
 The volcano has erupted relatively frequently since the last glacial period, most recently in 2010.
 Eyjafjallajokull consists of a volcano which is completely covered by an ice cap.
 The ice cap covers an area of about 100 square kilometres (39 sq mi) and it has many outlet glaciers.
 The main outlet glaciers are to the north: Gigjokull that flows into Lonid, and Steinholtsjokull which flows into Steinholtslon.
 The mountain itself stands 1,651 metres (5,417 ft) at its highest point.
 It has a crater 3–4 kilometres (1.9–2.5 mi) in diameter that opens to the north.

 On March 20, 2010 Eyjafjallajokull began spewing molten lava in an uninhabited area in south Iceland, after being dormant for 180 years.
 On April 14th, 2010, after a brief intermission, the volcano resumed erupting from the top crater in the center of the glacier.
 The renewed eruption caused massive flooding, which required an evacuation of 800 people.
 This second eruption threw volcanic ash several kilometers up in the atmosphere.
-That led to air travel disruption in north-west Europe.
+The ash plume could be seen from miles away.
+That led to air traffic disruption in North-West Europe.
 The disruption lasted for six days, from April 15th to April 21st, that stranded thousands of travelers.

 It happened again in May, which resulted in the closure of airspace over many parts of Europe.
 The eruption also created electrical storms.
 On May 23rd, the London Volcanic Ash Advisory Commission declared the eruption to have stopped.
 The volcano continued to have several earthquakes daily, with volcanologists watching the mountain closely.
 As of August 2010, Eyjafjallajökull was dormant.